oracle/terraform-provider-oci/website/docs/d/core_instances.html.markdown

 	They are distinguished from 'metadata' fields in that these can be nested JSON objects (whereas 'metadata' fields are string/string maps only).

 	If you don't need nested metadata values, it is strongly advised to avoid using this object and use the Metadata object instead.
+* `fault_domain` - The name of the fault domain the instance is running in.
+A fault domain is a grouping of hardware and infrastructure within an availability domain.
+Each availability domain contains three fault domains.
+Fault domains let you distribute your  instances so that they are not on the same physical hardware within a single availability domain.
+A hardware failure or Compute hardware maintenance that affects one fault domain does not affect  instances in other fault domains.
+If you do not specify the fault domain, the system selects one for you.
+To change the fault domain for an instance, terminate it and launch a new instance in the preferred fault domain.
+Example: `FAULT-DOMAIN-1`
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The OCID of the instance.
 * `image` - Deprecated.
 Use `sourceDetails` instead.